Pursuing corporate finance professionally

 Corporate finance uses, more than anything else, a lot of math.
 The majority of it is quite simple, but it’s still math, so corporate finance is particularly ideal for those who are numerically inclined.
 Specifically, you need to excel at a few fields of math:

-Statistics and Probability: Be certain you know this stuff — the math of uncertainty — if you want any hope of analyzing investments or risk.
-You won’t see statistics and probability in entry-level jobs, but you’ll definitely need these skills to get promoted.
+- Statistics and Probability: Be certain you know this stuff — the math of uncertainty — if you want any hope of analyzing investments or risk.

 Even if you become the best mathematician in the world, unless you have some specific computer skills, you’re still useless in the field of corporate finance.
-The reason is simply that the amount of data that must be recorded, processed, and communicated is absolutely massive.
-It’s definitely possible to keep track of all this data with pen and paper, but it would take prohibitively huge amount of time.
-As a result, pretty much every finance job on the planet requires you to have a minimum of specific computer skills.
+Pretty much every finance job on the planet requires you to have a minimum of specific computer skills.

 You should know how to use all of the following: